GuanyuCui/BiSPER/README.md

 ### Preparing Datasets

+**Note**: To save time, it is recommended to proceed directly to step 3.

 1. **Original Real-World Datasets**: Obtain these from the [SNAP dataset page](https://snap.stanford.edu/data/).
 The initial run of our code will preprocess these datasets, generating files named `<dataset_name>-compressed_sorted.bin`.

-2. **Generated Synthetic Datasets**: Create Erdos-Renyi random graphs by executing `generate_ER.py`.
-This process generates an edge list file named `ER.txt`.
+2. **Generated Synthetic Datasets**: Create Erdos-Renyi random graphs by executing `generate_synthetic.py`.
+This process generates an edge list file named `synthetic.txt`.

-3. **Preprocessed Datasets**: For convenience, download our preprocessed datasets (in adjacency list and binary formats) from [this link](https://mega.nz/folder/pPghxKpZ#ZZCDT2H844otXKrchH2jbA).
+3. **Preprocessed Datasets**: For convenience, you can directly download our preprocessed datasets (in adjacency list and binary formats) from [this link](https://mega.nz/folder/pPghxKpZ#ZZCDT2H844otXKrchH2jbA).

 Ensure all datasets are placed in the `BiSPER/datasets` directory.